Co-Chair: Janet Wu and Thomas Schlöglhofer

 For this submission, you will need to submit the completed "Proposal Example" application (found at this link when logged in), as well as your CV, budget proposal and proposal.
 Much of these things can be included in the application.
 Good luck.
 We all look forward to seeing your grant proposals this year.

-- Peer-reviewed conference presentation (could be oral, could be invited presentation, could be poster presentation) that require travel expenses
+- Applicants must meet the following criteria: ICCAC member for at least one year, have a Peer-reviewed conference presentation (could be oral, could be invited presentation, could be poster presentation) that require travel expenses

 For this submission, you will need to submit the "Presenter Submission" application (found at this link when logged in) as well as your CV, budget proposal and proposal.
 Much of these things can be included in the application.
 Good luck!